MonisolaOye/Superstore-Dataset/README.md

 9. _**Sales by Product categories and Segment**_

-The SUM function was used to calcualte the total sales for each product segment and category as shown in the image below;
+The SUM function was used to calculate the total sales for each product segment and category as shown in the image below;

 ```sql
 SELECT Category, Segment, round(sum(Sales),0) as TotalSales